59-29/bot/README.md

 ---

-**Note**: You may need to turn on the `SERVER MEMBERS` intent in order for the bot's `top` command to work properly.
-It can be turned on in the "Privileged Gateway Intents" section in the bot settings in the [Discord Developer Portal](https://discord.com/developers/applications).
+**Important Note**: You need to turn on the `SERVER MEMBERS` privileged intent in order for the bot to work.
+[Follow these instructions](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents) to turn it on.

 Also note that after October 7, 2020, all bots will have to be verified in order to be in more than 100 servers.
 I applied for verification on N-Word Counter several months ago, and Discord declined it.